TWindred/mixedMessagesCodecademyPortfolioProject/README.md

 ### Project Description

-This project is designed to produce a randomly generated message whenever a user uses the program, and then save the randomly generated message.
+This project is designed to produce a randomly generated message whenever a user uses the program.

 ### Project aims